Jeff Jackson (politician): 2022 U.S. Senate campaign

 Various news outlets mentioned Jackson as a potential candidate against Republican incumbent Richard Burr in North Carolina's 2016 U.S. Senate election.
 Jackson declined to run and Burr was reelected.
 He was also mentioned as a potential challenger to North Carolina's other U.S. senator, Thom Tillis, in 2020.

 On January 26, 2021, Jackson announced he would run to replace Burr, who was retiring, in North Carolina's 2022 United States Senate election.
 He announced that he would run a "100-county campaign", visiting all of North Carolina's 100 counties.
 His campaign raised over $500,000 within 48 hours of his announcement.
 Jackson raised more than $900,000 in the third quarter of 2021, and in total more than $3 million from the time he announced his candidacy in January 2021.
 On December 16, 2021, Jackson announced that he would suspend his campaign and endorsed Cheri Beasley.

 U.S. House of Representatives

 2022 election

 Following redistricting, Jackson announced his candidacy for the U.S. House of Representatives in the state's new 14th congressional district on February 25, 2022.
 The district includes most of the southern half of Mecklenburg County, as well as eastern Gaston County.

-Jackson won the general election, defeating Republican nominee Pat Harrigan with nearly 58% of the vote.
-When he took office in 2023, he was the first white Democrat to represent a significant portion of Charlotte in 70 years.
-Most of the Mecklenburg County portion of the 14th had long been part of the 9th district, whose various permutations had been in Republican hands since 1953.
+Jackson won the general election, defeating Republican nominee Pat Harrigan 58% to 42%.

 Tenure

-After taking office, Jackson garnered attention with his TikTok account, which he uses to explain major issues and how Congress works.
-As of March 2023, he has 1.3 million followers.
+During both the electoral process and his tenure as a congressman, Jackson has used his TikTok and other social media accounts to keep the public updated about policy issues and the functioning of the United States Congress.
+His first video to garner national attention was an account of the January 2023 speaker of the United States House of Representatives election.
+He created a video detailing the national response to the collapse of Silicon Valley Bank, assuring his viewers that depositors at the bank would be reimbursed without relying on taxpayer funds.
+He has also spoken against outrage journalism, drawing from his experiences with politicians who employ "fake anger" and how the news media employs it to attract audiences.

+In March 2024, Jackson voted in favor of the Protecting Americans from Foreign Adversary Controlled Applications Act, coming as a shock to many TikTok users as he regularly used the app.
+Shortly thereafter, he posted a video on the platform explaining his rationale for supporting the bill, emphasizing his belief that TikTok was not going to be banned and suggesting instead that it would likely be sold and continue operating.
+His objection with the platform, as he explained, had to do with China's national security laws.
+As a result, Jackson faced significant criticism from TikTok creators and users who felt betrayed and viewed his vote as hypocritical, losing around 200,000 followers on the platform.
+Jackson later deleted his video discussing the bill and released an apology video to his followers.

+On December 31, 2024, Jackson resigned early from Congress to take office as North Carolina attorney general on January 1, 2025.